beamable/UnrealSDK/README.md

 2. Compile and open the `BeamableUnreal` editor project.
 3. Sign into your Beamable account and go to the `liveops-demo-sui` realm.
    1. Optionally you can hit `Apply to Build` after the realm change is done.
+4. After Signin in your account, you will need to run the command `dotnet beam content replace-local --from DE_1853976001305603 --to YOUR_REALM_ID` to bring all the content from the sample to your current realm
+   1. Publish the content in the Content Tab.
-4. Let's Setup the Content
+5. Let's Setup the Content
    1. Open the `Content` window.
    2. Ensure there's two `SuiCoins` currencies with the name `beam` and `stars`
    3. Ensure there is one `SuiGameCoins` currency with the name `gold`